Competition in Swedbank's home markets

 * Excluding credit institutions, Swedish National Debt Office and repurchase agreements

 1) Rolling 12 months.
-From 2015 market shares are measured as premiums paid (excl transfer of capital from other insurance companies) insted of premium income.
+From 2015 market shares are measured as premiums paid (excl. transfer of capital from other insurance companies) instead of premium income.